key4hep/k4Reco/k4Reco/GaudiLumiCalClusterer/README.md

 GaudiLumiCalClusterer: Originally `MarlinLumiCalClusterer`.
 `TryMarlinLumiCalClusterer` has been moved inside `operator()`.
 The `OutputManager` has not been implemented.
-The `OutputManager` has not been implemented.

 LumiCalClusterer: Remove templates where they are not needed.
 Removed
 ```